How much does a bungalow extension cost?

 With these factors in mind, the average single-storey bungalow extension cost is £1,875 per m².

-With regards to how this compares with a typical house extension cost, extending outwards has a similar price to any single-storey extension, and extending upwards will be similarly priced to a loft extension.
+Extending outwards has a similar price to any single-storey extension, and extending upwards will be similarly priced to a loft extension.
 For further information regarding typical home extension costs and factors, view our house extension cost guide.

 A dormer extension is added to the roof of any bungalow or house.
 It protrudes from the slope of the roof to give extra floor space and is often known as creating a floor and a half bungalow.
 If done well it can be a stunning feature for any home, and a window is often added to allow extra light to flow into the new space.
 Planning permission is not usually necessary.